-Hans Rosling’s geniously simple ways of debunking massive misconceptions about the world, caused by false media representation and confirmation bias, has become a bit of a staple in international development discourse.
+Hans Rosling’s geniusly simple ways of debunking massive misconceptions about the world, caused by false media representation and confirmation bias, has become a bit of a staple in international development discourse.

 Here is a 3 minute read on all sorts of cognitive biases, which will perhaps make you slightly more vary of your strongest convictions.

-4. Regan’s pick: Human Rights defence is changing, and our donations should too
+4. Regan’s pick: Human Rights violations are changing, and our donations should too

 5. Dr. Srinivasan's pick: Are human rights 'real'?